-Mars is being explored today, but with sufficient Virtual Reality development and more knowledge about any area is space, the technology will take space exploration further by decades.
+Mars is being explored today, but with sufficient Virtual Reality development and more knowledge about any area is spacious, the technology will take space exploration further by decades.
 In the future space exploration will also become more focused on training astronauts in real time (virtual time?) before sending them on major space missions.
-This will allow for better acclimatisation to the surroundings and thus more successful missions.
+This will allow for better acclimatization to the surroundings and thus more successful missions.

 Changes in usage

 So although you will not see a large population of the people roaming around with their VR headsets on, are on a path to that day.
-However along with the possibilities, the VR technology and equipment itself is improving and becoming smaller and more efficient.
+However, along with the possibilities, the VR technology and equipment itself is improving and becoming smaller and more efficient.
 The present is quickly changing, though, and with the way VR has picked up the pace in recent times, it is impossible to say when it may infiltrate our lives completely, and in time become as normal and usual for us as using the Internet.

 VR is the future, and it is changing day to day life as well as how humans pursue science and understanding.
 Hololens and Oculus Rift is just the beginning of a story yet to unfold.

 Nitin Lahoti is the Co-Founder and Director at Mobisoft Infotech.
 He has 10+ years of experience in Design, Business Development and Startups.
 His expertise is in Product Ideation, UX/UI design, Startup consulting and mentoring.
 He prefers business readings and loves traveling.
 Follow him @nitinlahoti